OndrejHulka/dtj-santoska-web/README.md

 # 🏟️ DTJ Santoška – Sports Facility Website

-This is a fully responsive website for the DTJ Santoška sports complex in Prague.
+I created website for the DTJ Santoška sports complex in Prague.
 It provides visitors with information about the facility, its events, history, and current announcements.
 The site includes a Django-based backend with an admin interface for content management.

 🌐 **Live Website**: [https://dtjsantoska.cz/](https://dtjsantoska.cz/)